 How Workplace Analytics Can Help Maximize Workstream Collaboration ROI

 A new generation of employees has entered the workforce, bringing with them a flurry of changes to the workplace.
-Most notably is an increase in remote work environments and prevalent use of cloud-based applications.
+Most notably is an increase in remote work environments and prevalent use of cloud-based applications, leading to a large increase in workplace analytics to sort through.
 One of the core undercurrents of this set of digital workplace changes is workstream collaboration platforms, which are being introduced to organizations at rapid-fire – sometimes by lines of business or IT teams, or more often in a shadow IT fashion by end-users themselves.

 The challenge is that these real-time workstream collaboration (WSC) platforms can pose a usage and adoption challenge.
 Getting all employees on the same page regarding issues ranging from which apps to use, how to use them, when to use them, and even when not to use them is no easy hurdle for IT teams.
 It’s a necessary evil, however, as collaborative work is five times more likely to result in higher employee performance and output.
 Conversely, collaboration bottlenecks and/or missteps using technology can lead to errors and inefficiencies that negatively impact productivity.